Prostate surgery techniques have evolved in the last couple of decades.

 Penile rehab exercises

-Those who struggle with premature ejaculation can try penile rehab exercises.
-Strengthening the pelvic and core area can offer adequate support to the genital muscles.
+Those who struggle with premature ejaculation can try rehabilitation exercises.
+Strengthening the pelvic floor muscles and core area can offer adequate support to the genital muscles.
 Thus, allowing patients to get and keep an erection.

 Other options may include: